 However, Mozart isn’t the only musician who can help people with productivity, as other kinds of music work just as well.
 So in a way, science kinda does back up the notion that these soundtracks are great music to listen to become a more productive writer.

-I listen to so many versions of the scores from Pirates of the Carribean, which easily has one of the most iconic theme songs ever.
-While the legendary theme “He’s a Pirate” was composed by Klaus Badelt.
-Hans Zimmer took over for Dead Man’s Chest, and At World’s End.
-Out of the original Pirates trilogy my favourite soundtrack by a landslide is At World’s End.
+I listen to so many versions of the scores from Pirates of the Caribbean, which easily has one of the most iconic theme songs ever.
+While the legendary theme He’s a Pirate was composed by Klaus Badelt, Hans Zimmer took over for Dead Man’s Chest, and At World’s End.
+Out of the original Pirates trilogy my favourite soundtrack & music for writing by a landslide is At World’s End.

-One guy even took it upon himself to create a near 45-minute piano rendition of best tracks from all the movies and it’s breathtaking.
+One guy even took it upon himself to create a near 45-minute piano rendition of best tracks from all the movies and it’s breath-taking.
 The Pirates score is so big that it makes you feel like you can accomplish anything – which is just what you need when writing.

 There’s so much content from fan-made mixes to set certain moods, to covers, and a whole 5-film discography that it was the only thing I listened to when I wrote.